Goziejp12/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory
+0-current_working_directory: a script that prints the absolute path name of the current working directory

+1-listit: a script to Display the contents list of your current directory

+2-bring_me_home: a script that changes the working directory to the user’s home directory

+3-listfiles: a script that Display the current directory contents in a long format

+4-listmorefiles: a script that Display the current directory contents, including hidden files (starting with .) using the long format

+5-listfilesdigitonly: a script that displays the current directory contents in Long format,with user and group IDs displayed numerically,And hidden files (starting with .)

+6-firstdirectory: a script that creates a directory named my_first_directory in the /tmp/ directory.

+7-movethatfile: a script that Moves the file betty from /tmp/ to /tmp/my_first_directory.

+8-firstdelete: